THE

 WHY ME?

 "My dad did so much LSD, psilocybin, blue blotter, purple haze—that we used to go on family trips together without ever leaving home.
-When I was five, he left a tray of acid-laced sugar cubes lying on the kitchen table.
+When I was five, he left a tray of acid-laced sugar cubes on the kitchen table.
 I ate nine of them.
 I don't have childhood memories; I have flashbacks."

 Vanessa Hollingshead